About the documentary:

 Jessica Walsh (Producer/Writer) is the co-owner of Great Lakes Media production company.
 Jessica produces, films and edits a wide range of videos and productions for GLM, from live sports to commercials.
 Her career began in journalism with eight years as an editor and journalist for The Enterprise newspaper, established in 1887.
 When The Enterprise came under new ownership, Jessica served as the assistant managing editor of Voyager Media and the company’s nine weekly publications serving the Chicagoland suburbs.
-Jessica has won 5 journalism awards from the Illinois College Press Association, as well as an award from the Illinois Press Association.
+Jessica has won 5 journalism awards from the Illinois College Press Association, as well as two awards from the Illinois Press Association.

 Why make this documentary?